bjornharrtell/extjs/docs/guides/command/README.md

 And you should see this:

-    Sencha Cmd v3.0.0
+    Sencha Cmd v3.1.n

-    OPTIONS
+    ...

+    Options
+      * --cwd, -cw - Sets the directory from which commands should execute
       * --debug, -d - Sets log level to higher verbosity
+      * --nologo, -n - Suppress the initial Sencha Cmd version display
-      * --plain, -p - enables plain logging output (no highlighting)
+      * --plain, -pl - enables plain logging output (no highlighting)
       * --quiet, -q - Sets log level to warnings and errors only
-      * --sdk-path, -s - sets the path to the target sdk
+      * --sdk-path, -s - The location of the SDK to use for non-app commands

-    CATEGORIES
+      * --time, -ti - Display the execution time after executing all commands

+    Categories
+      * app - Perform various application build processes
+      * compass - Wraps execution of compass for sass compilation
       * compile - Compile sources to produce concatenated output and metadata
+      * fs - Utility commands to work with files
-      * generate - Generate code like models and controllers or raw templates
+      * generate - Generates models, controllers, etc. or an entire application
-      * theme - Builds a set of theme images from a given html page
-      * app - Perform various application build processes

-    COMMANDS
+      * io - Create, deploy and manage applications on the Sencha.io cloud platform
+      * iofs - Manage Files stored in the Sencha.io cloud platform
+      * manifest - Extract class metadata
+      * package - Manages local and remote packages
+      * repository - Manage local repository and remote repository connections
+      * theme - Commands for low-level operations on themes

+    Commands
       * ant - Invoke Ant with helpful properties back to Sencha Cmd
-      * build - Builds a project from a JSB3 file.
+      * build - Builds a project from a legacy JSB3 file.
-      * config - Loads a config file or sets a configuration property
+      * config - Load a properties file or sets a configuration property
+      * help - Displays help for commands
+      * js - Executes arbitrary JavaScript file(s)
+      * upgrade - Upgrades Sencha Cmd
-      * help - Get help on using Sencha Cmd
+      * which - Displays the path to the current version of Sencha Cmd

 ## Current Directory

-In many cases, Sencha Cmd requires you to set a specific current directory.
+In many cases, Sencha Cmd requires that you set a specific current directory.
 Or it may just need to know details about the relevant SDK.
-This can be determined when Sencha Cmd is run from a generated application folder or, for some few commands, from an extracted SDK folder.
+The appropriate SDK can be determined automatically by Sencha Cmd when it is run from a generated application folder or, for some few commands, from an extracted SDK folder.

-*Important.* For the following commands, Sencha Cmd needs to be run from the root folder of a generated application.
-They will fail if not run from such a folder.
+**Important** For the following commands, Sencha Cmd needs to be run from the root folder of a generated application.
+The commands fail if not run from the application's root folder.

-    * `sencha generate ...` (all commands other than `app` and `workspace`)
+    * `sencha generate ...` (for commands other than `app`, `package` and `workspace`)
     * `sencha app ...`

-To generate an application you can run the following command from an extracted SDK folder:
+To generate an application, run the following command from an extracted SDK folder:

     cd /path/to/SDK
     sencha generate app ...

-Or you can use the `-sdk` switch like so:
+Or you can use the `-sdk` switch:

     sencha -sdk /path/to/sdk generate app ...